Recognized as one of Greater Toronto's Top Employers (2019):

 "We have other developmental programs for high-potential senior women," says Discola.
 "We also have a women's network at our Toronto and Mississauga offices."
 With over half of Citi Canada employees being women, there is no lack of participants.

-- Citi Canada manages a number of Campus Analyst programs to provide recent graduates with opportunities to gain career-level experience -- each program includes mid- and year-end performance reviews, regular check-ins with HR, and networking events that bring participants of each Campus Analyst stream together
+- Citi Canada manages a number of New Graduate/Campus programs to provide recent graduates with opportunities to gain career-level experience -- each program includes mid- and year-end performance reviews, regular check-ins with HR, and networking events that bring participants of each Campus Analyst stream together

 - Citi Canada offers a number of unique philanthropic opportunities for participants of its Analyst programs, including ServiceCorps for incoming technology analysts (a 1-year fellowship at a non-profit or public organization) and Citi Volunteer Africa for participants of the Corporate and Investment Banking Analyst streams (junior bankers help low-income entrepreneurs in Uganda for a 5-week period)